EvaLeunissen/Whalength/README.md

 1.2007 (range: 1.1950-1.2066, Standard deviation = 0.0019)

-All other measurements (total length, widths etc), and any measurements for the I1P photo system were unaffected by ths bug and do not need to be corrected.
+All other measurements (total length, widths etc), and any measurements for the I1P photo system were unaffected by this bug and do not need to be corrected.

 For a standalone application (does not require Matlab, works on PC only) see: https://drive.google.com/file/d/1AKcMrgkxRd1QQ1jW_D4alatD7-5vOV11/view?usp=sharing